gro-intelligence/api-client/docs/faq.rst

 Data Retrieval
 ==============

-I specified an end_date when calling get_data_points(), why am I getting points with other end_dates?
+I specified an end_date when calling get_data_points().
+Why am I getting points with other end_dates?
 ----------------------------------------------------------------------------------------------------

 start_date and end_date specify a time interval.
 When retrieving a